loxaxs/extended-sim-brothel/README.md

 ## Girl characteristics

-In HSB, the girls have the has the following ten characteristics: **Charisma, Constitution, Character, Reputation, Joy, Fuck, Blowjob, Libido, Health, Refinement**
+In HSB, the girls have the following ten characteristics: **Charisma, Constitution, Character, Reputation, Joy, Fuck, Blowjob, Libido, Health, Refinement**

 - **Charisma** is a better word for Beauty, so I think I'll keep it
 - **Constitution**, or strength relates well to the number of customer a girl can take care of.
 I think I'll keep it